bgtti/polln/README.md

 Some special mentions:

 - To enable drag and drop on mobile devices, I used the DragDropTouch polyfill from Bernardo-Castilho.
-More information at https://github.com/Bernardo-Castilho/dragdroptouch
+More information [here](https://github.com/Bernardo-Castilho/dragdroptouch)
-- The library qrcode was used for the code generation:  https://pypi.org/project/qrcode/
+- The library qrcode was used for the code generation:  [qrcode](https://pypi.org/project/qrcode/)
-- Chart JS was used to create the bar chart: https://www.chartjs.org/
+- Chart JS was used to create the bar chart: [chartJS](https://www.chartjs.org/)
-- Damjan Pavlica made swipe effects on the presentation possible with https://stackoverflow.com/a/56663695/14517941
+- Damjan Pavlica made swipe effects on the presentation possible with this [StackOverflow answer](https://stackoverflow.com/a/56663695/14517941)
-- Kyle from Web Dev Simplified wrote the question drag&drop login in https://www.youtube.com/watch?v=jfYWwQrtzzY&t=655s
+- Kyle from Web Dev Simplified wrote the question drag&drop login in [a video](https://www.youtube.com/watch?v=jfYWwQrtzzY&t=655s
+)

 # About and license

-This project was originally created as the capstone project for CS50w from HarvardX.
-The original (submitted version) can still be found in the branch `version_1`.
+This project was originally created in 2023 as the [capstone project](https://cs50.harvard.edu/web/2020/projects/final/capstone/) for CS50w from HarvardX.
+The original (submitted version) can still be found in the branch `version_1`.Since then, more than a couple of bugs have been fixed.
-More information about the CS50w requirements available at https://cs50.harvard.edu/web/2020/projects/final/capstone/

-A newer version of the app has since then been released.
-The lattest app version is in the branch `main`.
-Newer versions contain bug fixes, improved code, and new features.

 This is a personal project completed by the author, which you are welcome to use and modify at your discretion.
 (MIT Licence)